Category : History

 Did you know that:

 - The first registered female professional engineer in New Mexico is a Filipina?
-Read about her memoir, Celia Ruiz Tomlinson and below.
+She was also the first minority to found and own an engineering company, Rhombus which existed for 25 years until 2008.
+Read about her memoir, Celia Ruiz Tomlinson.
+Learn more: Celia in Filipinas Mag

 - Two Filipinas received the Governor’s Award for New Mexico Outstanding Women sponsored by the Women’s Commission:

-- Ace Leonen graduated cum laude from UNM in May 2106 with a degree in Biology.
-He is the treasurer of the FAFNM Young Professional and Youth Committee.
+- 2016: Ace Leonen graduated cum laude from UNM with a degree in Biology.
+He is the treasurer of the FAFNM Young Professional and Youth Committee (dissolved in 2017).
 He is the son of Dale Leonen, brother to Lyle and Ashley and grandson of Vicky Adaoag.

 - 2015: Carlo James Aragon graduated magna cum laude at UNM, Bachelor of Arts with double majors in Political Science and Foreign Languages.
-He is the son of Cindy & Cel Aragon.
+He is the son of Cindy & Celedon Aragon.

 - 2014: Ardee Napolitano graduated summa cum laude, from UNM with a Bachelor of Arts in Journalism (Communication Arts) and French.
 He is the son of Domingo and Ruella Napolitano.